dojo/docs/dojo/Stateful.rst

     <button type="button" id="startButton">Start</button>

 .. code-example ::
+  :djConfig: async: true, parseOnLoad: false

-  An example of a property that is not set immediatly when ``.set()`` is called, but after 500ms, which means the ``.watch()`` callback will not be called until the property is actually set.
+  An example of a property that is not set immediately when ``.set()`` is called, but after 500ms, which means the ``.watch()`` callback will not be called until the property is actually set.

   .. js ::